bharathsudharsan/Edge2Guard/README.md

 ## Evaluation Results of Models

-**E2G_model_training_and_evaluation_results.docx:** This file contains the detailed evaluation results (confusion Matrix, precision, recall, f1-score, support, accuracy, macro avg, weighted avg) of all the types of E2G attack detecting classifiers trained using the preprocessed data along with the feature importance for each type of model.
+**E2G_model_training_and_evaluation_results.docx:** This file contains the detailed evaluation results (confusion Matrix, precision, recall, F1-score, support, accuracy, macro avg, weighted avg) of all the types of E2G attack detecting classifiers trained using the preprocessed data along with the feature importance for each type of model.

+The results are breifly presented in below Tables

 **If the code is useful, please consider citing Edge2Guard paper using the BibTex entry below.**